digster/canvas/README.md

 ## Features

 - **Live Code Editing**: Edit HTML, CSS, and JavaScript in real-time with Monaco Editor (the same editor that powers VSCode)
-- **Resizable Panes**: Drag the borders between panes to adjust the layout to your preference
+- **Draggable Panels**: Click and drag the grip icon in any panel header to reorder panels to your preference
+- **Closable Panels**: Close any panel you don't need with the × button, and reopen it from the header menu
 - **Instant Preview**: See your canvas creations update automatically as you type
 - **Syntax Highlighting**: Full syntax highlighting and IntelliSense for HTML, CSS, and JavaScript
 - **Error Handling**: JavaScript errors are displayed in the preview pane
-- **Modern UI**: Clean, dark-themed interface with a responsive layout
+- **Modern UI**: Clean, dark-themed interface with a responsive grid layout

 ## Getting Started